OFS/ofs.github.io/docs/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile.md

 The `hssi` application provides a means of interacting with the 10G and with the 100G HSSI AFUs.
 In both 10G and 100G operating modes, the application initializes the AFU, completes the desired transfer as described by the mode- specific options, and displays the ethernet statistics by invoking `ethtool --statistics INTERFACE`.

-Due to Ethernet differential pair routing on the ES version of the Intel Agilex® 7 F-Series FPGA (Two F-Tiles) Development Kit, some differential pairs were swapped to improve signal routing.
+Due to Ethernet differential pair routing on the ES version of the Agilex™ 7 F-Series FPGA (Two F-Tiles) Development Kit, some differential pairs were swapped to improve signal routing.
 To account for the pair swap, there is a requirement to run a script to invert the differential traces.
 If you run the command “fpgainfo phy B:d.f” when the Ethernet ports are connected to known good sources and observe the following three ports are down as shown below:

 ```bash
 $ sudo fpgainfo phy b1:00.0